 The Responsible Party does not anticipate that anticipate that any products will be registered under the RPC in the future.

-The Responsible Party shall submit documentation to support the above claims to the ACTA Secretariat using the Stabilized Maintenance Form in Appendix J. The fee for Stabilized Maintenance classification is $295.00.
-This submission cannot be processed via AOF.
+If requirements a-c are met, the Responsible Party can file for Stabilized Maintenance by conducting a Validate RPC Filing and selecting “yes” to Stabilized Maintenance on the payment page.

 The Responsible Party shall still be required to update the RPC contact information for any RPCs classified under this program if changes should occur.
-These updates shall be submitted to the Secretariat (via AOFquestions@atis.org) and will be free of charge.
+These updates shall be submitted to the Secretariat (via acta@atis.org) and will be free of charge.

-Should a new product be registered under an RPC classified under Stabilized Maintenance, the RPC will no longer be eligible for this classification and the RP will be required to pay a $95.00 reactivation fee.
-Additionally, the RPC will be required to validate as a part of the annual RPC Data Validation Program outlined in clause 3.4.1.
+Should a new product be registered under an RPC classified under Stabilized Maintenance, the RPC will no longer be eligible for this classification and the RP will be required to pay the reactivation fee.
+Additionally, the RPC will be required to validate as a part of the annual RPC Data Validation Program.